jezevec10/jstris-guide/usermode.md

   - y: Row, integer between 0 and 19
   - color: Block color, integer between 0 and 9

-  Returns: 1 on success, 0 on failure.
+  Returns: 1 on success, 0 on failure (index out of bounds, color does not exist).

 > ⚠️ This function does not update the board visually!
 Use a blank [Map](#map) with "Add to current board" to update the board.